eduardo-valdivia/Rock-Paper-Scissors/README.md

 Making a rock, paper, scissors game to learn more about JS

-Will Start with game mainly in console
+Logic is now in JS, and shows in the DOM which is translated to the webpage

-Will add more to html and css once js operations are complete
+Will add styling later

 Thanks for checking this out!